Gavin Newsom: LGBTQ+ rights

 In September 2022, Newsom signed Senate Bill 107 into law, making California the first sanctuary state for transgender youth.
 He issued an official state proclamation for Pride Month in June 2023, issued a fine of $1.5 million to a school district whose board rejected a curriculum including a biography of gay rights leader Harvey Milk, and signed a bill prohibiting schools from banning textbooks based on their inclusion of references to people from minority groups or the LGBT community.
 In July 2024, he signed the "SAFETY Act", which prohibits schools from outing students' gender identity to their parents without the students' consent.
-Newsom vetoed several bills, passed by the Assembly by a wide margin, one of which would have instructed judges who preside over custody battles to take a parent's affirmation of a child's gender identity into account, and another of which would have mandated that insurance plans serving California residents cover the cost of gender-affirming care.